-Whether you are an incoming first year student, a transfer student or a continuing student at the University of Colorado Boulder, there is no separate application process for the Honors Program.
+Whether you are an incoming first-year student, a transfer student or a continuing student at the University of Colorado Boulder, there is no separate application process for the Honors Program.

 Students in the College of Engineering and Applied Science should also consider applying for the Engineering Honors Program, while students in the Leeds School of Business can apply for the Leeds Scholars Program.
+Qualified students from other CU-Boulder colleges and schools are always welcome to participate in the Honors Program, although our curriculum may not lend itself as well to their academic requirements.

 We encourage all students interested in the Honors Program to read our Frequently Asked Questions about Admission.